4x1md/phone_rtty_interface/README.md

 R1 and R2 prevent short-circuit of phone outputs.
 Their values are not critical and can be in the range of 10 to 51 Ohm.
 R1 connects the output of the right channel and R2 connects the left.
 One channel or both can be used.
 If only one channel is used, only the corresponding resistor should be assembled.
 In this configuration a wire jumper can be used instead of a resistor.

 Transistor Q1 is a common emitter voltage amplifier stage.
 It is powered from the phone by the DC voltage which usually powers external microphone.

 The bias resistors of this stage are R3, R4 and R5.
 These three resistors allow building two different amplifier types.
 All the three should not be assembled at the same time.
 Assembling R5 only creates a shunt feedback stage.
 In this case R3 and R4 are not required.
 If R3 and R4 are assembled the amplifier becomes voltage divider biased stage without AC feedback.
 In this case R5 is not required.
 These three resistor footprints leave some field for experimenting which is an essential part of the amateur radio.

 Diodes D1 and D2 rectify the amplified signal and create DC bias for Q2 which pulls down the PTT line of the transceiver.
 Different versions of this circuit use different types of diodes.
 Some use silicon diodes, others use Shottkys.
 My assembled version worked well with 1N4148 silicon diodes.
 Replacing them with BAT46 Shottkys increased the rectifier output voltage.
 Germanium diodes like 1N34 or 1N60 should work as well in this circuit.

 Transistor Q2 pulls the PTT line of the transceiver down.
 The PTT line of FT-817ND has pull-up resistors network with total resistance of 11 kOhm.
 It means that the current needed to pull the PTT voltage down to zero is 0.45 mA.
 It requires bias current of Q2 to be about 20 microamperes.
 In actual circuit the voltage on C6 will be about 0.8V which will be enough to bias Q2 into saturation.

+Resistor R15 discharges C6 when the PTT line needs to be released.
+It is required if Q2 is a MOSFET.
+It was added in the second version of the interface.

 The design features two connectors for connecting a transceiver.
 P1 is a 6-pin mini-DIN connector which is pin-compatible with DATA connector of Yaesu FT-817.
 The second connector, J2 is 4-pole 3.5mm jack.
 It is a generic connector which can also be used to connect transceivers.
 The 3.5mm TRRS jack does not have PTT line.
 Two connectors are put for redundancy.
 In actual circuit only one or both can be assembled depending on requirements.